lancedarelllucaseng-commits/ECE2112_PROGRAMMING_ASSIGNEMENT3/README.md

 Name: Luc4s, L4nce D4rell M.
 Section: 2ECE-C
-Date Submitted: September 9, 2025
+Date Submitted: September 16, 2025

+Intended Learning Outcomes:
+1. To identify the codes and functions incorporated in the Pandas library
+2. 2.
+To be able to apply and use the different codes and functions in creating a Python program using a Pandas library

 CONTENTS OF THIS ASSIGNMENT:

-NORMALIZATION PROBLEM:
-Normalization is one of the most basic preprocessing techniques in data analytics.
-This involves centering and scaling process.
-Centering means subtracting the data from the mean and scaling means dividing with its standard deviation.
-Mathematically, normalization can be expressed as:
-𝑍=𝑋−𝑥 𝜎
-In Python, element-wise mean and element-wise standard deviation can be obtained by using .mean() and .std() calls.
-In this problem, create a random 5 x 5 ndarray and store it to variable X. Normalize X. Save your normalized ndarray as X_normalized.npy

-DIVISIBLE BY 3 PROBLEM:
-Create the following 10 x 10 ndarray.
-Which are the squares of the first 100 positive integers.
-From this ndarray, determine all the elements that are divisible by 3.
-Save the result as div_by_3.npy
+PROBLEM 1: Save your file as Surname_Pandas-P1.py Using knowledge obtained from the experiment and demonstrations:
+a.
+Load the corresponding .csv file into a data frame named cars using pandas
+b.
+Display the first five and last five rows of the resulting cars.

+PROBLEM 2: Save your file as Surname_Pandas-P2.py Using the dataframe cars in problem 1, extract the following information using subsetting, slicing and indexing operations.
+a.
+Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7…) of cars.
+b.
+Display the row that contains the ‘Model’ of ‘Mazda RX4’.
+c.
+How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?
+d.
+Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.

 NOTES:
-In order to accomplish this Programming Assignment I had to access notes that were coded from the computer lab last week, needed help from some of my classmates since I was late to class last week and weren't able to code other examples that were included in the lesson.
-Also online references such as videos and extra information from google.
+In order to accomplish this programming I had to access my notes last meeting, learning how to save the file again in the same folder with the given excel file and accessing that file into jupyter notebook.
+For example Problem 1 a.
+Printing the first five rows of cars using the function cars.head().
+Also needed help from the internet about errors in the code.

 HOW TO OPEN/RUN THE FILE:
 1. OPEN THE LINK AND GO TO THE REPOSITORY